Accenture/reactive-interaction-gateway/examples/rig-kafka-pub-sub-example/example/README.md

 ### Setting Up The Environment
 Clone and run the docker-starter repo.
 This creates an instance of Kafka, Zookeeper, RIG, and the example Springboot application.

 Run the simple start script.
-This will build the Springboot docker image and also RIG's docker image from the source code.
+This will build the Springboot docker image and run the Docker Compose.
 ```bash
 cd docker-starter
 ./start.sh